abdelrahmanbonna/security_plus/README.md

 This is a Dart/Flutter plugin to know if the device security has been breached or not.
 For example it will let you know if the user rooted his device or not.

-Please Note: [isRooted] and [isJailBroken] are both async functions which returns a boolean use them wisely.
+Please Note: All functions are async functions which returns a boolean use them wisely.

 ## install:
 ```dart